csc-training/csc-env-eff/_hands-on/disk-areas/disk-areas-tutorial-fastdisks.md

 💡 This local disk area in login nodes is meant for some light-weight preprocessing of data before you start actual analysis on **scratch** drive.

-### Example: download a tar file containing thousands of small files and merge the files into one big file in the local storage disks
+### Download a tar file containing thousands of small files and merge the files into one big file in the local storage disks

 1. Download tar file from *Allas* object storage by typing:
 ```bash